MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 This parameter requires the Export role in the Security & Compliance Center.
 By default, the Export role is assigned only to the eDiscovery Manager role group.

-The Export switch specifies the action for the compliance search is to export the full set of results that match the search criteria.
+The Export switch specifies the action for the content search is to export the full set of results that match the search criteria.
 You don't need to specify a value with this switch.

 To only return the information about each detected item in a report, use the Report switch.